 Flight Training cost is based on Transport Canada Minimum on the Cessna 172 Skyhawk Plane.
 If any student exceeds these requirements due to their performance, the student will pay extra for any additional training.
 Any additional training will be charged at the same hourly rates as mentioned above.
 Pricing is subject to change.

-Commercial Pilot Licence takes 12 months of flight training to finish the Transport Canada requirements.
-Private Pilot Licence is pre-requisite to this program which takes another 12 months.
+Commercial Pilot License program in Delta BC takes 12 months of flight training to finish the Transport Canada requirements.
+Private Pilot License is pre-requisite to this Commercial Pilot License program which takes another 12 months.

 An applicant shall be a minimum of eighteen years of age.

-An applicant shall hold a Category 1 Medical Certificate valid for a Commercial Pilot Licence.
+An applicant shall hold a Category 1 Medical Certificate valid for a Commercial Pilot License.

 A minimum of 60% in each of four areas mentioned Below,